 The museum’s director, Barbara Steiner, defends the initiative, describing it as an “open experiment in the way that public and private resources can be used together”.

 This month the art collection of publishers Leipziger Verlags, which owns the Leipziger Volkszeitung newspaper, goes on display (20 June-17 August).
-The company, which has presented an annual art prize since 1994, has work by Daniel Roth, Neo Rauch and Matthias Weischer, among others in
+The company, which has presented an annual art prize since 1994, has work by Daniel Roth, Neo Rauch and Matthias Weischer, among others in its collection.

 Other exhibitions will be drawn from the collections assembled by industrialist Arend Oetker and his wife Brigitte; consultant Klaus and Doris Schmidt; and collectors Leon Janucek, and Vivian and Horst Schmitter.
 The costs are being met by the private participants, who may display the works as they wish, although some have asked the museum to take curatorial control.